Jess Fishlock: International career

+On 9 April 2024, Fishlock became the first Welsh player to earn 150 caps for the national team.
+As of June 2025, she is currently the most capped Cymru player with 162 caps to her name.

+On 14 July 2024 - with her goal against Kosovo marking her 45th goal for Wales - she became the Welsh national team's all–time record goal scorer, surpassing previous record holder Helen Ward.
+As of June 2025, she currently holds the record with 47 goals.

+In June 2025, Fishlock was named in Wales' squad for their first major international tournament, UEFA Women's Euro 2025.
+She scored Wales' first ever goal at a major tournament during the second group game in a 4–1 loss to France.
+In doing so, she became the oldest goalscorer in European Championship history.

+On 15 October 2025, Fishlock announced that she would retire from international football after Wales' game against Australia later that month.

 Coaching career

 In 2012, Fishlock was the first team coach for her former team, Cardiff City Ladies FC, alongside Manager Jamie Sherwood.

 In Melbourne City FC's inaugural season in 2015–16, Fishlock was a player-assistant coach alongside head coach Joe Montemurro.
 She returned in the same role for the 2016–17 season.

 Midway through City's 2016–17 season, head coach Joe Montemurro became the chief assistant coach of Melbourne City men's team, and Fishlock was promoted to player-head coach.
 In February 2017, she coached Melbourne City to its second consecutive W-League Grand Final title and scored a goal in the 2–0 win over Perth Glory.
 With the win, she became the first player-coach to win the league title in the W-League's history.

-In October 2017, Melbourne City FC announced that Fishlock is returning for the 2017–18 season as a player-assistant coach.
-She will play under, and coach alongside, now-head coach Patrick Kisnorbo, who assisted Fishlock in the previous season.
+In October 2017, Melbourne City FC announced that Fishlock would be returning for the 2017–18 season as a player-assistant coach.

 Personal life, other work, and endorsements

-Fishlock says she knew she was a lesbian at the age of 12, and was bullied at school for her sexuality.
+Fishlock has stated she knew she was a lesbian at the age of 12, and was bullied at school for her sexuality.

 Fishlock has been featured in a column for BBC Sport since 2013.
 She gave an interview in October 2015, during which she described her struggles as a high-profile gay athlete.
 Demanding greater "respect", she railed against social media homophobia and threw her weight behind the work of Athlete Ally.

 Fishlock appeared in an advertisement for Adidas in 2016 along with Becky Sauerbrunn.
 She had an endorsement deal with natural sports beverage company, Golazo, Inc. prior to the company folding.

 In the 2018 Birthday Honours, Fishlock was appointed a Member of the Order of the British Empire (MBE) "for services to women's football and the LGBT community."
 Fishlock officially received her MBE from The Prince of Wales in a ceremony at Buckingham Palace in December 2018.
 In December 2020, she was named to the Stonewall Sports Champion Team.